ArnoldYSYeung/cnn-image-colorization/README.md

 ##  Description
 A vanilla convolutional neural network (CNN) architecture and a [UNet](https://arxiv.org/abs/1505.04597) architecture are designed to convert greyscale images to colorized RGB images.
 The network is trained and evaluated on independent classes in the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 Training RGB images are saturated to pre-selected 16- and 32-color options.
 Therefore, output colorized images are also restricted to these options.

-Once trained, new images may be inputted into the CNN for colorization.
-Images similar to the training dataset (e.g., containing the same objects) work best with the CNN architecture.

-Our results suggest that the skip connections in the UNet architecture leads to better performance.
-This may be because skip connections allow information loss in earlier layers (e.g., due to down-sampling) to be passed to later layers.
+Our results suggest that the skip connections in the UNet architecture lead to better performance.
+Skip connections allow information loss in earlier layers (e.g., due to down-sampling) to be passed to later layers, as well as reduce vanishing gradients.
 Consequentially, colorized images have sharper features and more accurate colors.

+It is also observed that test images similar to the training dataset (e.g., containing the same objects) work best in both CNN architectures.

 ##  Vanilla CNN Results
 The CNN is trained with 2 classes in the CIFAR-10 dataset: horses and cats.
 Experiments for each class were conducted with both the 16-color option and the 32-color option.